Foundation / Corporation

 -Organizations that do not operate programs in Knox County, or for the benefit of Knox County residents

 Small Grant applications (up to $5,000) are invited 6 times a year and must be received by February 1st, April 1st, June 1st, August 1st, October 1st, and December 1st for consideration at the end of each corresponding month.
 Applicants are encouraged to apply for funding earlier in the year as more of the funding pool will be available at that time.
-The Small Grant application consists of a three-page form and a few pages of supporting documentation.

 First time applicants for major grants and any applicants requesting a grant over $20,000 are typically required to personally present proposals to members of the Distribution Committee and/or the entire Board of Directors.
 Presentations are strictly limited to no more than 10 minutes with an additional 5 minutes reserved for questions from Foundation board members.